 What to look for in a barbel rod

-If you mainly fish static on large rivers, it's best to go for a rod with some backbone.
-A barbel rod with a test curve of 2lb+ would be ideal as this will give you the versatility to fish a little lighter when needed but should there be some extra water on the river and you need to increase the size of your end tackle, the rod can easily cope so you don't have to worry about the changing conditions.
-It will also provide the extra power needed to guide really big fish against the flow and away from any snags so they can be safely landed.
+If you primarily fish stationary on large rivers, it's best to choose a rod with some backbone.
+A barbel rod with a test curve of 2lb or more would be ideal, as it offers the versatility to fish lighter when needed and balances better when using a barbel reel.
+However, should the river levels rise and you need to increase the weight of your end tackle, this rod can easily handle the added demand, so you don’t have to worry about changing conditions.
+It also provides the extra power needed to guide large fish against the current and away from snags, ensuring they can be safely landed.

 If you prefer a more roving approach on smaller rivers or enjoy rolling baits like luncheon meat, a big, powerful rod would be very cumbersome, heavy and uncomfortable to use.
 In this scenario, a lighter rod ranging from 1.25-1.75lb test curve would make the fishing far more enjoyable and not be too overpowering that you can't enjoy the fight.
 These rods also tend to be much lighter to hold all day, there is nothing worse than holding a heavy rod all day that causes you to fatigue and not fish effectively.